Road Trip Power Solution

 Set Your Camp More Strategically

 Try to set your camp near your fishing spot as much as possible so that you can minimize your traveling time.
-Also, make sure that it is located in a safe, shaded spot and equipped with basic facilities like sleeping bags, etc.
+Also, make sure that it is located in a safe, shaded spot and equipped with basic facilities like sleeping bags.

 Keep Your Gear Dry

-Outside of a few – protect your gear using waterproof bags and/or containers from rain, storms as well as accidental slashes.
+Outside of a few, protect your gear using waterproof bags and/or containers from rain, storms as well as accidental splashes.
 Moreover, you can invest in a dry bag to safely store all of your electronic devices like phones, GPS, etc.

 Stay Hydrated and Nourished